ashrafkhan778/ashrafkhan778/README.md

 Description :An HR analytics dashboard is a powerful tool designed to help human resources professionals monitor, analyze, and improve various HR metrics and processes.
 It provides a visual representation of key HR data, enabling data-driven decision-making and strategic planning.
 Below is a detailed description of an HR analytics dashboard:
 Key Technologies: Power BI.

+# 7. Coffee-Sales-Analysis
+Description : This project involves analyzing coffee sales data to gain insights into various aspects of the business.
+The analysis covers sales trends, product performance, store performance, and customer purchasing behaviors.
+The SQL queries are designed to provide detailed reports and summaries that can help in making informed business decisions, improving sales strategies, and optimizing inventory and operations.
+Key Technologies: MYSQL

 # 🛠️ Tools & Technologies
 Programming Languages: Python, SQL